coursera-dl/coursera-dl/deploy/README.md

-# HOW TO LAUNCH CONTAINER:
+# How to launch the container

-1. [optional] Insert your username and password to `.netrc` file if your plan to use `-n` option (edit template in this directory).
+1. [optional] Insert your username and password in the `.netrc` file if you plan to use the `-n` optionof `coursera-dl` (edit template in this directory).
 2. Build Docker image:
    `./build.sh`
 3. Run Docker container to download courses A, B and C: